elastest/elastest-data-manager/README.md

 - One HDFS datanode
 - One Alluxio master
 - One Alluxio worker
+- An Elasticsearch cluster (with two nodes)
+- A Cerebro instance (web tool for monitoring and administering the Elasticsearch cluster)
+- A Kibana instance

-You have the possibility to scale the number of HDFS datanodes and Alluxio workers.
+You have the possibility to scale the number of HDFS datanodes, Alluxio workers and Elasticsearch nodes.

 ### Starting the component
     # From main project folder